Chingford

-Chingford is a town in east London, England, within the London Borough of Waltham Forest.
+Chingford is a suburban town in east London, England, within the London Borough of Waltham Forest.
 The centre of Chingford is 9.2 mi north-east of Charing Cross, with Waltham Abbey to the north, Woodford Green and Buckhurst Hill to the east, Walthamstow to the south, and Edmonton and Enfield to the west.
-The town contains the areas of Chingford Green, Chingford Hatch, Chingford Mount, Friday Hill, Hale End, Highams Park, and South Chingford, and had a population of 70,583 at the 2021 census.
+It had a population of 70,583 at the 2021 census.